- Is there a list of foods that I should avoid while breastfeeding?

 Others recommend that the FDA list of unsafe fish be expanded.
 See Mercury In Your Fish by Ken Cook, President of the Environmental Working Group, for additional information and suggested lists of safe and unsafe fish during pregnancy.

 What about tuna?
 Per the FDA, you can safely include tuna as part of your weekly fish consumption.
-The FDA ranks fresh and canned tuna as “Fish and Shellfish With Much Lower Mercury Levels.”
 The varieties of fish that the FDA does suggest we avoid contain methylmercury in amounts ranging from 0.96-1.45 PPM (parts per million).
 Fresh tuna averages 0.32 PPM and canned tuna averages 0.17 PPM.
 Tuna steaks and canned albacore tuna generally contain higher levels of mercury than canned light tuna.
 On the other hand, the Environmental Working Group suggests that pregnant mothers avoid eating tuna steak altogether, and eat canned tuna no more often than once a month.

 References and additional information: